seangoodvibes/DelugeDocs/docs/contributing/deluge-style-guide.md

 # Deluge style guide

-This extension to the style guide provides Deluge-specific instructions for referring to song parts, views, controls, and display elements.
+This Deluge-specific style guide defined how to refer to song parts, views, controls, and display elements.

 ## Terminology